hteumeuleu/caniemail/_features/css-font.md

 	}
 }
 notes_by_num: {
     "1": "Partial.
-Not supported with non Gmail accounts.", "2": "Citation required."
+Not supported with non Gmail accounts."
 }
 links: {
 	"Can I use: font": "https://caniuse.com/#feat=font",